 we can always use this form for these kinds of surfaces as

 well.
 In fact it can be shown that,

 You might want to verify this for the practice of computing these cross

 Example 1 Evaluate

-is the portion of the plane that lies in front of the yz-plane.
+is the portion of the plane that lies in the 1st octant and is in front of the yz-plane.

 Okay, since we are looking for the portion of the plane